Nojusle/Team24/README.md

 # Team24
 ————— Nojus —————

-You must install xlrd package
+You must install xlrd and xlwt packages

 enter into your terminal
 pip install xlrd

+and if you succeed enter:
+pip install xlwt

 if you get an error, you probably don’t have pip then, google how to install it